-B. Proposed approach
+4.2 Proposed approach

 We describe our proposed approach by using a simple example.
-Let our set of messages consist of 2 messages, A and B, where T(A)=8, T(B)=16, N(A)=3 and N(B)=6, i.e., message A is allocated to 3 frames that need to be transmitted during one period and message B is allocated to 6 frames.
-Moreover, let us assume B is the only critical message and has a re-transmission requirement $R_B=80\%$, i.e., $N{max}(B)=6+5=11$ frames.
-If the messages are scheduled on CAN according to Rate Monotonic (RM) scheduling policy, the transmission scenario is illustrated in Figure 3).
-Note that message A may be blocked by the lower priority message B by at most one frame at the beginning of its transmission.
-The earliest start times and the deadlines are represented by up- and down arrows respectively.
+Let our set of messages consist of 2 messages, A and B, sent from 2 nodes, N1 and N2, where T(A) = 8, T(B) = 16, N(A) = 3 and N(B) = 6, i.e., message A is allocated to 3 frames that need to be transmitted during one period and message B is allocated to 6 frames.
+Moreover, let us assume B is the only critical message and has a re-transmission requirement r(B) = 80%, i.e., $N{max}(B) = 6 + 5 = 11$ frames.
+If the messages are scheduled on CAN according to Rate Monotonic (RM) scheduling policy, the transmission scenario is illustrated in Figure 2).
+To ease the readability, in this example we have assumed that the blocking frames have been included in the size of the messages.
+The earliest start times and the dead-lines are represented by up- and down arrows respectively.

-To be able to re-transmit 80% of its frames before its deadline, B must complete before D(B) - C(B).
+To be able to re-transmit 80% of its frames before its deadline, B must complete before D(B) - R(B).
 In this case, B's new deadline will be 11.
-One possibility is to assign B a higher priority than A. However, by doing so, the first instance of A will always miss its deadline, even in error-free scenarios (Figure 4).
-Moreover, this approach is not useful if a larger number of critical messages need to be feasibly transmitted on the bus.
+One possibility is to assign B a higher priority than A. However, by doing so, the first instance of A will always miss its deadline, even in error-free scenarios (Figure 3).
+Moreover, this solution is not useful if a larger number of critical messages need to be feasibly transmitted on the bus.

+Figure 2.
+Original message set

 Figure 3.
-Original message set

-Figure 4.
 'B' fault-tolerant - 'A' always misses its deadline

-1) Derivation of FT- and FA feasibility windows: The first part of our approach is the derivation of FT and FA feasibility windows for critical and non-critical message instances respectively.
+4.2.1 Derivation of FT- and FA feasibility windows

+The first part of our approach is the derivation of FT and FA feasibility windows for critical and non-critical message instances respectively.
 Our approach first derives FT deadlines for the critical message instances so that, in case of an error, the erroneous frames can be re-transmitted before the original message deadline.
 Then, FA deadlines for the non-critical message instances are derived so that the provided fault-tolerance for the critical ones is not jeopardized.
-During these steps the goal is to keep the FT and FA deadlines as late as possible in order to maximize the flexibility for the second part of our approach, which is the priority assignment using an ILP solver.
+During these steps the goal is to keep the FT and FA dead-lines as late as possible in order to maximize the flexibility for the second part of our approach, which is the priority assignment using an ILP solver.

-Derivation of FT deadlines:: The aim of this step is to reserve sufficient resources for the re-transmission of erroneous frames in the schedule.
+Derivation of FT deadlines: The aim of this step is to reserve sufficient resources for the re-transmission of erroneous frames in the schedule.
 Our goal is to provide guarantees while maximizing the bus utilization.
-Thus, we choose the approach proposed by Chetto and Chetto [16] to calculate the latest possible start of re-transmission of the erroneous frames.
-Specifically, we calculate FT-deadlines for each critical message instance, $D{FT}(M_i^j)$, equal to the latest start time of the first re-transmitted frame.
+Thus, we choose the approach proposed by Chetto and Chetto [7] to calculate the latest possible start of re-transmission of the erroneous frames.
+Specifically, we calculate FT-deadlines for each critical message instance, $D{FT}(M_i^j)$ , equal to the latest start time of the first re-transmitted frame.
 In this way we reserve sufficient resources for each critical message instance alternate, assuming that the cumulative resource utilization of the critical messages and re-transmissions, including blockings does not exceed 100% over LCM.
 In our example, the FT deadline of B is 11.

-Derivation of FA deadlines:: We aim to provide FA deadlines to non-critical message instances to protect critical ones from being adversely affected.
+Derivation of FA deadlines: We aim to provide FA deadlines to non-critical message instances to protect critical ones from being adversely affected.
 However, as a part of recovery action upon errors, the sending node should check if there is enough time left for the non-critical messages to be sent before their new deadlines.
 If not, the message is not transmitted.